Gerard Magliocca: Biography

 Contributing to the anthology Our American Story (2019), Magliocca addressed the possibility of a shared American narrative and focused on insights a foreigner's view of America may offer, in particular the Americans' "uncommon degree of political common sense."

 In 2008 Magliocca held the Fulbright-Dow Distinguished Research Chair of the Roosevelt Study Center in Middelburg, The Netherlands.
 He was elected to the American Law Institute in 2013.
 He has received several awards for his teaching, including Best New Professor Award, the Black Cane (Most Outstanding Professor), and the Indiana University Trustees Teaching Award.
 Magliocca was named to the 2019–2020 class of fellows for the Fred W. Smith National Library for the Study of George Washington at Mount Vernon with a research topic of "Washington's Heir: The Life of Justice Bushrod Washington."

 Magliocca is a frequent contributor to legal blogs Balkinization and Concurring Opinions.
 Much of his work set out in three books explores how major changes in American political and constitutional development occur generationally in roughly thirty-year intervals and move from dominant regime to the emergence of a counter-regime.
-His books have also featured on C-Span's Book TV show.